lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 Adding a specific agent to a specific resource group is not currently handled in the UI, and it can be done by editing agent config file from the installation location and restart the agent daemon.
-Management of the resource groups is possible in Scaling Group tab of the Resource page.
+Management of the resource groups is possible in Resource Group tab of the Resource page.

 .. image:: scaling_group_tab.png
    :alt: Resource group tab